 component of petrol or gasoline) takes 3.5g of oxygen to burn

 it fully.
 This is 1 molecule of octane to 12.5 molecules of

 oxygen.
 The complete combustion (burning) of 1g of octane produces

-This is the counter-intuitive part in that 1g of a tangible substance (petrol - octane - an easily visible liquid) is producing more than 3g of CO2 an invisible, odorless, colorless gas.
-But the science all adds up correctly.
+This is the counter-intuitive part in that 1g of a tangible substance (petrol - octane - an easily visible liquid) is producing more than 3g of CO

 Worth thinking about next time you're standing by the pump as all the fuel goes flooding into the tank, 50L of petrol weighs about 37kg, this is the equivalent of 111kg of carbon dioxide being released per tank full.

-Misconception 7 - The extra water vapor created by kettles, showers, baths, steam cleaning, car washes, cooling towers, industry, angry teachers etc. contribute to climate change.The amount of water vapor the atmosphere can hold is largely a function of the temperature of the air, if water vapor is kicked out into the atmosphere but the temperature isn't right, the physics won't work and it will condense out, carbon dioxide doesn't work like that.
+7 - The extra water vapour created by kettles, showers, baths, steam cleaning, car washes, cooling towers, industry, angry teachers etc. contribute to climate change.The amount of water vapour the atmosphere can hold is largely a function of the temperature of the air, if water vapour is kicked out into the atmosphere but the temperature isn't right, the physics won't work and it will condense out, carbon dioxide doesn't work like that.

-Water vapor may add to the effects of global warming by adding to the earth's heat retentive blanket in a positive feedback effect.
-More carbon dioxide means warmer temperatures, means more water vapor in the air, means warmer temperatures.
-Water vapor alone is not the reason for global warming and certainly not the starting point.
+Water vapour may add to the effects of global warming by adding to the earth's heat retentive blanket in a positive feedback effect.
+More carbon dioxide means warmer temperatures, means more water vapour in the air, means warmer temperatures.
+Water vapour alone is not the reason for global warming and certainly not the starting point.